adamlazz/rsink/README.md

 # rsink

-A backup utility for external volumes using `rsync`.

-Refer to the ["To Do" wiki page] [1] for ideas on how you can help contribute to rsink.
-Also, read the ["Testing" wiki page] [2] on how to test rsink without using your personal backup data.
+rsink is a Bash script for managing and executing backup and data transfer plans using `rsync`.

-## Usage
+## Getting started

-Clone rsink using `git clone https://github.com/adamlazz/rsink.git`, or download a release from the [releases] [4] page.
-You can move the `rsink` directory wherever you want.
+Clone rsink using `git clone https://github.com/adamlazz/rsink.git`, or download and unzip a release from the [releases] [1] page.
+You can move the resulting `rsink` directory wherever you want.

-In order to run `rsink.sh` you must set up your `rsink` directory.
+In order to run `rsink/rsink.sh` you must set up your `rsink` directory.
 Inside this directory, there is a `config` file where your sources and destinations are listed.
-There is also a `profiles` directory, where you can manage settings for different backup schemes.
+There is also a `profiles` directory, where you can manage `rsync` options for different backup schemes.
 Set up your config file and profiles (below) and then run rsink.

 ```
 ./rsink.sh <options>